 What Is Angular Used for?

-Angular fits a wide range of web and mobile applications but is especially efficient for particular software solutions.
+Angular serves for a wide range of web and mobile applications but is especially efficient for particular software solutions.
 The types of apps you can create using Angular include:

 Note: Angular is believed to be mainly used for creating dynamic web pages.
 However, it is possible to create static pages for a web application with Angular Universal – a technology for server-side rendering (SSR).
 Since SPAs can hardly be called SEO-friendly, the SSR in Angular Universal helps to fix the problem with SEO.